bulkan/pggy/README.md

 Currently a work in progress.
 There is a few issues & enhancements that need to be done.

+See the issues in here & this [Trello board](https://trello.com/b/2bJirC2F/pggy)

 ## Features

 * **Does not support editing records**